jakoch/awesome-composer/README.md

 - [Composer-Dependency-Analyzer](https://packagist.org/packages/jms/composer-deps-analyzer) - Allows you to build a dependency graph for an installed composer project.
 - [PackageVersions](https://github.com/Ocramius/PackageVersions) - Provides a very quick and easy access to installed composer dependency versions.
 - [Composer Locator](https://github.com/mindplay-dk/composer-locator) - Provides a means of locating the installation path for a given Composer package name.
-- [PackageInfo](https://github.com/ThaDafinser/PackageInfo) - Checks, if a package is installed and retrieves all package informations (like version, tag release date, description, ...).
+- [PackageInfo](https://github.com/ThaDafinser/PackageInfo) - Enables you to retrieve all package informations (like version, tag, release date, description).
-- [Composer-Ignore-Plugin](https://github.com/lichunqiang/composer-ignore-plugin) - Enables you to remove files and folders from the vendor folder (to make a cleaner and smaller deployment to production).
-It's an alternative to `.gitattributes`.
 - [Composer-Git-Hooks](https://github.com/BrainMaestro/composer-git-hooks) - A library for easily managing git hooks in your composer config.
 - [Symfony-Flex](https://github.com/symfony/flex) - Provides [recipe-based](https://github.com/symfony/recipes) installation and configuration management for Symfony packages.
 - [Narrowspark-Automatic](https://github.com/narrowspark/automatic) - Automates the most common tasks of applications, boost package downloads, adds a composer security audit and more.